React Native and Native Modules: The Android SyncAdapter

 Writing native code

 I will not go into details in this part but it is a must to use Android Studio.
 It will provide you with auto-imports and tones of other features.
 For writing native code, I have basically followed Creating a Sync Adapter training.
-If you want to read through the code you can do it here.
+You can read through the code.
 For this section, I am actually going to focus on parts of the code that would actually be new for an Android developer (including React Native code interaction).

 Our <rte-code>HeadlessService.class<rte-code> is almost the same as the one explained on the docs but with some extra checks: